ibmdb/node-ibm_db/APIDocumentation.md

 Delimiter splits mutliple query in the sqlFile.

 * **outputfile** - _OPTIONAL_ - Outputfile should be Full Path of the file and only select queries data will be copied to outputfile splitted by the delimiter.
 If the outputfile already exists it will be overwritten.
-If the outputfile is not mentioned the result will be returned splitted by the delimiter
+If the outputfile is not mentioned the result will be returned splitted by the delimiter.

 ```javascript